Israeli court orders boy in custody fight returned to Italy

 His grandfather, Shmulik Peleg, has defended his decision to spirit the boy away, saying it was in the child's best interest.
 He drove Biran to Switzerland without the other relatives' knowledge before flying him back to Israel.

-Eitan and his parents were living in Italy at the time of the accident, and after his release from a Turin hospital following weeks of treatment, Italian juvenile court officials ruled the child would live with a paternal aunt, Aya Biran, near Pavia, in northern Italy.
+Eitan and his parents were living in Italy at the time of the accident.
+After his release from a Turin hospital following weeks of treatment, Italian juvenile court officials ruled the child would live with a paternal aunt, Aya Biran, near Pavia, in northern Italy.

 In Monday's ruling, Judge Iris Ilotovich-Segal of the Tel Aviv family court said Biran's residence was in Italy, where his family moved when he was only a month old.
 She concluded that his relocation to Israel was unlawful and violated the guardianship rights of his aunt.